-The new Wade House stagecoach inn opened to the public in 1850.
+The new Wade House stagecoach hotel opened to the public in 1850.
 It was built of locally harvested and sawn lumber.
-Its three-story Greek Revival-style reflected the architectural fashion of the "civilized" east.
+Its three-story, Greek Revival style reflected the architectural fashion of the "civilized" East.

 Heyday Wanes, New Railroad Bypasses Greenbush, 1860s

-The Wade House stagecoach inn heyday lasted little more than a decade.
+The Wade House stagecoach hotel heyday lasted little more than a decade.
 In the early 1860s the railroad became the main transportation artery between the port of Sheboygan and the interior of the state.
 It bypassed Greenbush entirely, establishing a terminal two miles north in Glenbeulah.
 By the mid 1860s the growth and prosperity of Greenbush had stalled.
 The village became a sleepy rural hamlet.
-For the next 80 years three generations of Wades lived in the building and it continued to function as an inn until around 1910.
+For the next 80 years three generations of Wades lived in the building and it continued to function as a hotel until around 1910.

-Restoration Plans Falter and the Inn Deteriorates, 1940s
+Restoration Plans Falter and the Hotel Deteriorates, 1940s

 Kohler Family Restores Wade House, 1950s

 In 1963 the Wisconsin Legislature voted to create a permanent home for the carriage collection of Wesley W. Jung, grandson of a Sheboygan carriage maker, at the Wade House site.
-In 1968, the Wesley Jung Carriage Museum opened to the public.
+In 1968 the Wesley W. Jung Carriage Museum opened to the public.